BulkiestPizza/Notes/Ancient History/Roman Slavery.md

 	-> Seneca believes that the treatment of slaves is cruel and inhuman -> Slaves are made to clean up after dinner '

+TEEEL Response
+-.
+T = The evidence displays the roles and duties of Roman slaves as manual labourers and housekeepers